Shorting in Speculative Markets

-As the final input of our model, we introduce a nonnegative, progressively measurable process $S$ representing exogenous supply.
-The latter is owned by third parties that supply their endowment inelastically.\footnote{Since the utility function in \eqref{eq:expectedNetPayoff} is separable, the equilibrium price is invariant to endowments.
-Hence, we could have alternatively assumed an arbitrary ownership structure for the endowment across the types of investors---we opted for the simpler presentation.} We assume that $S(t)=s(t,X(t))$ for a deterministic and nonnegative \emph{supply function} $s\in C^{1,2}_{b}$.\footnote{Notice that this formalism allows for the payoff $f(X(T))$ to depend on $S(T).$} Let $P$ be a continuous, progressively measurable process which is a semimartingale with $P(T)=f(X(T))$ a.s.\ under all~$Q_{i}$.
-We say that $P$ is an \emph{equilibrium price} if there exist admissible portfolios $\Phi_{i}$, $i\in\{1,\dots,n\}$ such that $\Phi_{i}$ is optimal for agent~$i$ and the market clearing condition
+As the final input of our model, we introduce a nonnegative \emph{supply function} $s\in C^{1,2}_{b}$.\footnote{Our results could be extended to a discontinuous supply shock as in \cite{hongetal06} using backward induction.} The supply $S(t)=s(t,X(t))$ is owned by third parties that supply the asset inelastically.\footnote{Since the utility function in \eqref{eq:expectedNetPayoff} is separable, the equilibrium price is invariant to endowments.
+Hence, we could have alternatively assumed an arbitrary ownership structure for the endowment across the types of investors---we opted for the simpler presentation.} Notice that this formalism allows for the payoff $f(X(T))$ to depend on $S(T).$ An \emph{equilibrium price} is a process\footnote{More precisely, $P$ is a continuous semimartingale, which ensures that the integrals of $\Phi_{i}$ are well-defined.
+This is automatically satisfied for the processes considered below.} $P$ satisfying $P(T)=f(X(T))$ a.s.\ under all~$Q_{i}$ for which there exist admissible portfolios $\Phi_{i}$, $i\in\{1,\dots,n\}$ such that $\Phi_{i}$ is optimal for agent~$i$ and the market clearing condition

 holds.
-We are interested in Markovian equilibria; that is, equilibrium prices of the form $P(t)=v(t,X(t))$ for a deterministic function $v$ which we refer to as an \emph{equilibrium price function}.
+We are interested in Markovian equilibria; that is, equilibrium prices of the form $P(t)=v(t,X(t))$ for a function $v$ which we refer to as an \emph{equilibrium price function}.